n0th1ng-else/semantic-release-pr-analyzer/README.md

 ### Strict Pull Request strategy (`{strategy: 'strict-pull-request'}`)

 The same as the **_Pull Request strategy_**, but it will throw an error if the first commit body is not equal to the pull request description.

+## Environment variables

+### env.GITHUB_TOKEN

+GitHub token to access your repository.
+Using the `secrets.GITHUB_TOKEN` value should be enough.

+### env.GITHUB_PR_NUMBER

+The pull request number.
+In the context of GitHub actions, it is achievable as `github.event.pull_request.number`

+### env.GITHUB_REPOSITORY

+Repository path, for example `n0th1ng-else/semantic-release-pr-analyzer`.
+For GitHub actions workflow it is set automatically.